MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/windowsupdate/Get-WindowsUpdateLog.md

 ### -ETLPath

-Specifies an array of paths of Windows Update .etl files to convert into WindowsUpdate.log.
+Specifies an array of paths of Windows Update `.etl` files to convert into `WindowsUpdate.log`.
 The default value for this parameter is the Windows Update trace file directory for the current device.
 The acceptable values for this parameter are: